 Lecture recording makes it possible for the student to concentrate fully during the physical lecture itself, then review the session afterwards to consolidate learning.
 Features like Smart Search allow students to hone in on the specific parts of the video that they need to review while variable speed playback offers the ability to watch the lecture back at half the speed if needs be.
 For students finding it hard to follow a lecturer speaking at normal speed, the flexibility video playback offers clear benefits.

 Many international students need to be able to access learning content remotely, and a number of our university users are facilitating this in a range of ways.
 Some institutions are connecting with students based on overseas campuses via live broadcast, allowing these students to access lecture material wherever they are through a distance learning model.
 International students studying remotely can also find the ability to submit their own video recordings particularly helpful – allowing them to feel more engaged in their learning process even if they’re not physically at university.

 At other institutions, the access to on-demand lectures offers a significant advantage during school breaks and holidays when international students return home.
 For a significant portion, the ability to download key lecture recordings and watch them even if they don’t have an internet connection makes revision much easier in areas with low connectivity.

 Some universities are also using video to enable a flipped classroom approach, and this too can improve the international student learning experience.
 Just as the ability to watch past lectures on-demand can help consolidate learning for international students working in their second language, the ability to get on top of core course concepts in advance of face-to-face sessions can further boost the in-class experience.

 Panopto’s video platform for education makes it easy to record, manage, share, and search virtually any kind of classroom content.
-If you want to find out more about how Panopto can help you improve the international student experience, get in touch with a member of our team to request a demo or take a 30 day free trial.
+If you want to find out more about how Panopto can help you improve the international student experience, get in touch with a member of our team to request a free trial.